Billy-Shelton/AB-Testing-Analysis-Project/AB Testing Analysis/readme.md

 - **Reasioning:** To further breakdown the data, I converted the number of clicks by the unique user IDS into a coloumn showing if 0 = Did not Click and for eveything else = Did Click.
 This allowed me to further show unique user interaction while being unaffected by total clicks of the unque user ID.
 This allows for a true break down of the actual reach of the button change.

 ## Conclusion
+I have created a focused and visulized analysis and breakdown of the dataset, orginizing it as needed to gain the most insighs fromt within the limits of the data itself.
+Factoring in adjacent insights that could be gleamed from the corrosponding provided data and actualizing them with clarity in mind.
+The end result has been an in-depth look at the data, potential points what had not been originally factored, and actionable insights and understanding to move forward with.